Nalipp/Stat-su/README.md

   xadd timeConverter function to totalTime

+  xadd to TimeSlipItem
+  - xcreated (convert to date)

   /-- current

-  add to TimeSlipItem
+  post last updated time and add to TimeSlip Item
+  - xtests
+  - xupdated (on TimeSlip ui with seed data)
-  - created (convert to date)
+  - update when posting to TimeSlip

+  move completed and updated to right of TimeSlipItem component

   /-- current

-  post last updated time and add to TimeSlip Item
-  - tests
-  - updated (on TimeSlip ui)

   listen for escape keypress to close timmer popup